galexrt/k8s-vagrant-multi-node/README.md

 ## Creating an Issue

-Please attach the `make versions` output to the issue as is shown in the issue template.
+Please attach the output of the `make versions` output to the issue as is shown in the issue template.
 This makes debugging easier.